ItzLevvie/MicrosoftTeams-msinternal/README.md

 > As of Thursday, January 26, 2023, these builds are based on Electron 16 and may change in the future.

 > **Note**:
-> Installing these builds does not necessarily mean you will have access to new features earlier than everyone else.
+> Installing these builds does not necessarily mean you will have access to new features.
 > For more information, please visit https://techcommunity.microsoft.com/t5/microsoft-teams-blog/microsoft-teams-release-processes-why-do-i-not-see-a-feature-but/ba-p/2110426

 ## What are experimental builds?